🔍 Key Changes in the Criminal Law 2024 in India – A Simple Guide for Citizens

 - FIR Registration via Online Mode: Police can now record FIRs digitally, with provision for video recording.

-- Zero FIR Mandated: FIR can be lodged in any police station and transferred to jurisdiction later.
+- Zero FIR Mandated: FIR can be lodged in any police station and transferred to the jurisdiction later.

 - Trial in Absence of Accused: In cases where the accused absconds, trial can proceed in absentia.